-Details of our specific duties are published under St John's C of E Infant School equality statement and measurable objectives.
-These are available on our website
+Details of our specific duties are published under St John's equality statement and measurable objectives.
+These are available on our website.

 Staff are aware of the additional barriers to recognising abuse and neglect in children with Special Educational Needs and Disabilities (SEND).
-This will be in line with our Special Educational Needs and Disability Policy Accessibility and Equal Opportunities Policy.
+This will be in line with our Special Educational Needs and Disability Policy.

-St John's C of E Infant School also adheres to the principals of and promotes anti-oppressive practice in line of the United Nations Convention of the Rights of the Child and the Human Rights Act 1998.
+St John's also adheres to the principals of and promotes anti-oppressive practice in line of the United Nations Convention of the Rights of the Child and the Human Rights Act 1998.